richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

 ```

 ### IBM i - Perform initial export of source from library ```LIB001``` to seed the git repository for the first time
+This step is used to export all (*ALL) source members from a library or just selected source physical files to the LIB001 Git repository.
+❗Generally ```*ALL``` is the correct option unless there are source files you want to omit from the Git repository.

-Change job to make sure the joblog does not full by wrapping the joblog when it's full.
+The LIBSRCEXP command will automatically perform a change job to make sure the joblog does not full by wrapping the joblog when it's full.
+You can also do it manually if desired to make sure your job log is set to *WRAP.

+This version of the LIBSRCEXP command settings is used to do an initial export of all source.
+The same settings can also be used to catch up a Git repository if source members haven't been regularly committed by developers or automatically on a daily basis.
+Usually this command is run to initialize/seed the repository with all source members and then LIBSRCEXP also be run on a daily basis with a STARTDATE of *LAST7, *LAST14 or *LAST30 to do a rolling capture of changed mambers based on their source member change dates. *LAST7 seems to be a good place to start for regular job scheduled change captures.

 ```
 CHGJOB JOBMSGQFL(*WRAP)
 ```
-Run the initial LIBSRCEXP command with *ALL option to create and initialize the repository in the IFS
+Run the initial LIBSRCEXP command with *ALL option to create and initialize the repository in the IFS or to update the repository if regular commits have been missed or developers are not doing individual commits.
+It's a good idea to run this iteration of LIBSRCEXP once per month to make sure nothing was missed.
+This version of the command does a local commit to the IFS based Git repository.
+Specify *COMMITSYNC to push the changes for each member as it gets exported.
 ```
  IFORGIT/LIBSRCEXP LIBRARY(LIB001)
                    FILE(*ALL)